-St. Gabriel Police Department searching for missing 16-year-old
+Police searching for missing 16-year-old with 'special needs and communications challenges'

 Latest Weather Blog

-St. Gabriel Police Department searching for missing 16-year-old
+Police searching for missing 16-year-old with 'special needs and communications challenges'

 ST. GABRIEL - The St. Gabriel Police Department is searching for information on a missing 16-year-old.

 According to the SGPD, Tyler Walls went missing on Halloween night.
-He is special needs and has communication challenges.
+Police say he is special needs and has communication challenges.

 Trending News